Online learning

 Model 2: Virtual classroom

 When built well, student led classes can be very effective.
 But they can be a challenge to ensure consistent student engagement.
 It’s no surprise therefore that for many traditional courses that are having to transfer online, the prevailing course structure is important.
 The need to retain a timetable, and get students to interact, more closely replicates their previous experience.
 Don’t forget, one reason people pay for gym membership is the discipline of going to the gym.
-If students wanted a DIY alternative they’d already have chosen that, and would have saved a large amount of money in doing so.
+If students wanted a DIY alternative they’d already have chosen that, and they would have saved a large amount of money in doing so.
 So how do you keep the class together?

 Model 3: Remote classroom

 Remote classrooms use the technology of the internet to distribute content but don’t fundamentally differ from a distance degree.
-The key value being provided by the university is therefore the grading of assignments and student feedback.
+The key value provided by the university is therefore the grading of assignments and student feedback.
 They are paying not for the content per se, but to have a professional instructor grade it for them.
 Automated quizzes don’t cut it in this context.
 Examples:

 Model 4: The watcher